 For this legislation to pass, we need to demonstrate as much grass roots support as we can.
 You can help by asking your member of Congress to co-sponsor the legislation.

-Contacting your member of Congress is easy.
+Contacting your member of Congress or Senator is easy.
 Simply point your browser to (last name of your member of Congress).house.gov.
 You can write a message from that website—and you can click on one of the links below for ideas on what to say.
-Or you can use this link to find your member - http://www.house.gov/representatives/find/

-Don’t know who your member is?
+Don’t know who your member of Congress is?
 Email Krista at firstname.lastname@example.org with your address, and she can find out for you.